burgerga/INTOXICOM_Workshop_1/paper/paper.md

 findable in more ways, and continues on the efforts of the CIAO project ([ciao-covid.net](https://ciao-covid.net/)) that assesses the FAIRness of AOPs [@citesForInformation:CIAO2022].
 The output of this part would be the FAIR Implementation Profile for AOPs.

 The planned delvierables for the workshop
-include: 1. this report; 2. a FAIR Implementation Profile for AOPS; and, 3. a proposed standard on how to use compact identifiers on project reports.
+include: 1. this report; 2. a FAIR Implementation Profile for AOPs; and, 3. a proposed standard on how to use compact identifiers on project reports.

 This report will describe the program of the actually held workshop, link to